trng/dstcmdlauncher/README.md

 **Current version v1.2.16**

-# Don't Starve Together cmd launcher.
+# Don't Starve Together dedicated server launcher.

+* All in one cmd batch script.
 * No powershell used.
 * No WSH (wscript/cscript) used.
 * No wmi used.